spack/spack/lib/spack/docs/getting_started.rst

 If in the previous step, you did not have CMake or Ninja installed, running the command above should boostrap both packages

+.. note:: Long paths
+   In the process of intalling software via Spack on Windows, paths longer than 260 characters may become an issue, as support for such paths is optional on Windows and individual pieces of software may not vendor support.
+In order to build software (with a cmake build system) that produces paths longer than 260 characters during the build, you can set the config option `cmake_ext_build` to any path on your filesystem for which you have write permissions, and CMake will use this path as the build directory.
+   This sidesteps the package's stage path and reduces the number of characters overall (assuming a shorter path was chosen)

 """""""""""""""""""""""""""
 Windows Compatible Packages
 """""""""""""""""""""""""""